hs750/fire-blanket/site/user-manual.md

 ### 2. Quick start guide

 1. Run `fireblanket.jar`
-2. Type in `new game` to start from scratch.
+2. Type in `new game GAME_NAME` to start from scratch where the operator's name is GAME_NAME.
 To load a previously saved plant, type `TODO look up save syntax`.
 Remember, saved files have the extension `.fg` and an be found in the `saves/` folder.
 3.
 4.